 This law is for farmers that sell over $2,500 of agricultural products per year.
 Non-farmers must use the Cottage Food Manufacture law, and farmers can use both laws.
 For 20 years (until 2022), this was Rhode Island’s only cottage food law.
 Under this law, farmers can sell many types of nonperishable products, and there is… [read more]

-Missouri has two different laws that allow homemade food sales, which combine to create an overall good cottage food law.
+Missouri has two different laws that allow homemade food sales, which combine to create an overall decent cottage food law.
 Producers can use both laws, if they’d like.
-Missouri’s other cottage food law allows producers to sell most nonperishable foods at events and roadside stands, with very few restrictions.
-Missouri created this law in 2014… [read more]
+Unlike this law, Missouri’s other cottage food law is not available to everyone in the state.
+But in the counties that do allow it, it allows producers… [read more]

 Unlike most states, Iowa allows home cooks to sell most types of foods, including perishable products.
 After an update in 2022 (HF 2431), Iowa is the only state to allow products that contain some types of meat and poultry that are purchased.
 Home food processing establishments can sell their items at any venue, but they… [read more]